 - 1. Students may wear school club shirts, school organization shirts or any shirt bearing a Central Catholic logo which is approved by the administration.
 Collared shirts are not required. - 2.
-Students will be required to wear uniform bottoms.

-3. Students who do not wear the clothing outlined above will be expected to wear uniform as usual.
+Students will be required to wear Spirit Wear bottoms. - 3.
+Students who do not wear the clothing outlined above will be expected to wear Spiritwear as usual.